You'll be welcome to Ireland and our capital city.

 O'Neills pub almost across from the tourist office on Suffolk Street do a nice carvery lunch with a good choice.

-Enjoy your trip. about 6 years ago
+Enjoy your trip. almost 9 years ago